isfj/GPDBN/GPDBN_Cox/README.md

 1015 breast cancer patient samples adopted in this study include matched digital whole-slide images and gene expression profiles, which are acquired from The Cancer Genome Atlas (TCGA) data portal.

 ## Acknowledgments
-This code is inspired by [Pathomic Fusion] (https://github.com/mahmoodlab/PathomicFusion).
+This code is inspired by [Pathomic Fusion](https://github.com/mahmoodlab/PathomicFusion).

 ## Contact
 Please feel free to contact us if you need any help: ustc023w@mail.ustc.edu.cn